s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 This one can - and will - catch you out!

-This comes back to the issue that Nextflow command may be take a positional argument, or just act as simple switch.
+This comes back to the issue that Nextflow commands may be take a positional argument, or just act as simple switch.
 Let's assume the working directory contains the following files:

 ```
 sample1.fastq.gz